How to Enjoy a Winter with No Snow

 Laying out layers the night before is one of the best tricks (especially with young kids) to getting out the door the next day.

-A lost mitten can quickly deter us from stepping outside and time spent looking for things is bound to put me in a grouchy mood wondering if the effort I’m putting into our outdoor excursion is worth it.
+A lost mitten can quickly deter us from stepping outside and time spent looking for things is bound to put me in a grumpy mood wondering if the effort I’m putting into our outdoor excursion is worth it.

 Getting out is truly half the battle.
 Once I’m outside it’s much easier to relax and let the kids explore.